WillemRvX/samplepad/README.md

 System Tests are better suited for data dealers.
 Anyhow, if anything can be unit tested, it's PathBuilder found here: https://github.com/WillemRvX/samplepad/blob/main/storage/commons/utils.py#L6.
-What do I mean by Systen Tests.
+What do I mean by System Tests.
 Well, if you send a 1,000 pieces of data into something like Kafka, you better get 1,000 pieces back on the other side, right?

 ### Random Thoughts on `pyarrow`

-Most of me experience with `parquet` has been through Spark.
+Most of my experience with `parquet` has been through Spark.
-Not wanting to spin up AWS EMR because that can be expensive, I wanted to use `pyarrow`.
+Not wanting to spin up AWS EMR because that can be expensive, used `pyarrow` instead.
 First time using it.
 Seems heavily tied to Pandas.
-Not too thrilled about that, because Pandas can really bloat up a Docker image / container.
+Not too thrilled about that, because Pandas can really bloat up a Docker image.
 Anyhow, was able to figure out how to use it quickly.